-"golden fist".
+We also heard of a practice at Wesleydale Boys' Home called the "golden fist".
 If a boy absconded, all the other boys were denied privileges, such as morning and afternoon tea, supper and rest periods, until the boy was found.
-When the boy was located, staff would arrange a boxing match between him and the boy considered to be the best boxer.
-Staff and other residents would gather to watch the fight, which ended only when the boy who had absconded was knocked to the ground and would not get up.
-The use of such collective punishments meant the group would discipline itself.161
+When the boy was located, staff would arrange a boxing match

-We heard that as part of admission procedures at some residential facilities, personal clothing and belongings were confiscated in an apparent attempt to erase any trace of individual identity.162 Daily life often resembled a prison or the military.
+We heard that as part of admission procedures at some residential facilities, personal clothing and belongings were confiscated in an apparent attempt to erase any trace of individual identity.
+Daily life often resembled a prison or the military.
 Individuals were under constant surveillance and had no say over any aspect of their lives, including when they got up, what they ate, what they wore, and what they did during the day.
-They were made to adhere to strictly regimented routines, such as being made to eat, shower and shave at particular times, or not being allowed to interact with friends.163 There was no privacy.
+They were made to adhere to strictly regimented routines, such as being made to eat, shower and shave at particular times, or not being allowed to interact with friends.
+There was no privacy.

 We heard of a practice in some girls' homes of requiring girls to change into their pyjamas midafternoon, after which their clothes were locked away to deter runaways.
-Professor Stanley said such practices were the daily denigrations, or mundane harms, suffered by children: "These abuses often occurred as part of the everyday administration of the state care system."164
+Professor Stanley said such practices were the daily denigrations, or mundane harms, suffered by children: "These abuses often occurred as part of the everyday administration of the state care system."
+164